 From late February to early March, Great Blue Herons return to their nesting grounds along the Fraser Valley Bird Trail and remain until late July.
 One particular nesting site that offers amazing views of the birds is the Great Blue Heron Nature Reserve, home to one of the largest heron nesting colonies in the Lower Mainland.
 Bald Eagles also start to build their nests around this time, with offspring hatching throughout April, especially common in the Lhá:lt/Harrison-Chehalis Wildlife Management Area and parks in the Harrison area.

-The Red Crossbill, found in coniferous forests of the Fraser Valley area, is a fascinating bird to see with its unique, overlapping beak.
 At a river or stream’s edge, you might catch the impressive sight of a small, round American Dipper swimming through the rushing water to catch its tiny meals.
 Sumas Mountain Regional Park and Willband Creek Park on the Sumas Flats are both great spots to see birds as their mixture of marsh, grassy field, and treed areas give lots of room for a variety of birds.

 Columbia Valley Bird Trail